ofiwg/libfabric/man/fi_cxi.7.md

 :   Number of request buffers.
 Dynamically increasing and decreasing request
     buffer count is not currently supported.

+*FI_CXI_MSG_LOSSLESS*
+:   Enable or disable lossless receive matching.
+If hardware resources are
+    exhausted, hardware will pause the associated traffic class until a overflow buffer (hardware match mode) or request buffer (software match mode or hybrid match mode) is posted.
+This is considered experimental and defaults to disabled.

 *FI_CXI_FC_RETRY_USEC_DELAY*
 :   Number of micro-seconds to sleep before retrying a dropped side-band, flow
     control message.
 Setting to zero will disable any sleep.